Purdue-CS193/homework-0-gl3bert/index.md

-#Gleb's First CS193 Homework
+# Gleb's First CS193 Homework

-##Favorite things about CS193:
+## Favorite things about CS193:
--Taught by other students;
+- Taught by other students;
--Meets once a week;
+- Meets once a week;
--No exam!
+- No exam!

-#End of HW0
+# End of HW0

 ## Welcome to GitHub Pages